aws-solutions-library-samples/aws-insurancelake-etl/docs/developer_guide.md

 : org.apache.spark.SparkException: Cannot find catalog plugin class for catalog 'local': org.apache.iceberg.spark.SparkCatalog
 ```

-### Visual Code
+### Visual Studio Code

-To run and debug the ETL Glue jobs in Visual Code, you'll need a launch configuration defined in `launch.json`.
-The following configuration provides the required parameters for all three of the InsuranceLake ETL Glue jobs:
+To run and debug the ETL Glue jobs in Visual Studio Code, you'll need a launch configuration defined in `launch.json`.
+The following configuration provides the required parameters for all three of the InsuranceLake ETL Glue jobs.
+You can also find this sample configuration in [the `launch.json.default` Visual Studio Code configuration file included in the repository](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/.vscode/launch.json.default).
+Be sure to replace the AWS Account ID placeholders with the AWS Account ID where InsuranceLake is deployed.

 ```json
       {